-Limited benefit Medicaid or TRICARE programs that are not minimum essential coverage (code "H").

-Government-sponsored programs that may provide only limited coverage generally do not qualify as minimum essential coverage; however, for 2014 only you can claim a coverage exemption with respect to an individual for any month during 2014 in which the individual is enrolled in one of the following programs:
+TRICARE or Medicaid programs that are not minimum essential coverage (code "H").
+Government-sponsored programs that provide only limited-benefit coverage generally do not qualify as minimum essential coverage; however, for 2014 only you can claim a coverage exemption with respect to an individual for any month during 2014 in which the individual is enrolled in one of the following programs:

-- Family planning services Medicaid; - Tuberculosis-related services Medicaid; - Pregnancy-related Medicaid; - Medicaid coverage only for emergency medical service; - Coverage authorized under section 1115 of the Social Security Act: - Medicaid for the medically needy, also known as Spend-down Medicaid or Share-of-cost Medicaid; - · Limited-benefit TRICARE coverage of space-available care; or - Limited-benefit TRICARE coverage of line-of-duty care.
+- Family planning services Medicaid,

+- Tuberculosis-related services Medicaid.

+- Pregnancy-related Medicaid,

+- Emergency medical conditions Medicaid,

+- Coverage authorized under section 1115 of the Social Security Act,

+- Medicaid for the medically needy,

+- Limited-benefit TRICARE coverage of space-available care, or

+- Limited-benefit TRICARE coverage of line-of-duty care.